framely/community/docs/guide/build-simple-chatbot.md

 :::

 ## Build types
 Under type-based chatbot development, building a chatbot is simply a matter of constructing all the types required by it.
-The conversational experience you will create in this guide requires a skill called 'Pingpong' and a primitive type called 'Location'.
+The conversational experience you will create in this guide requires a skill called 'PingPong' and a primitive type called 'Location'.
 As always, you should build types with the least dependencies first.

 ### Build entity: Location
 Entity type are built in schema layer and language layer as follows.